microsoft/profile-explorer/README.md

 ## ⬇️ Download

-Latest version installers:
+Installers for latest version:
 - [x64 installer](https://github.com/microsoft/profile-explore/releases/latest/download/profile_explorer_installer_x64.exe)
 - [ARM64 installer](https://github.com/microsoft/profile-explore/releases/latest/download/profile_explorer_installer_arm64.exe)

-Use the ARM64 installer if you have a machine with an ARM64 CPU, since it includes a native build of the app (not emulated), otherwise use the x64 installer.
+Use the ARM64 installer if you have a machine with an ARM64 CPU, since it includes a native build of the app (no emulation), otherwise use the x64 installer.
+Note that the x64 app can open traces taken on ARM64 machines and vice versa.

+The app also has a built-in auto-update feature that will notify you when a new version is released and offer to download and install it.
 The installers for previous versions can be downloaded from the [Releases](https://github.com/microsoft/profile-explorer/releases) page.

-The app also has a built-in auto-update feature that will notify you when a new version is released and offer to install it.

 ## 📖 Documentation